Six Greenpeace activists leave Arctic-bound oil rig

 They climbed down into inflatable boats and returned to the Greenpeace ship Esperanza, which had been stationed in the area in recent days and which had brought the activists out into the Pacific Ocean for the protest.

-Shell said the protesters had jeopardized their safety and that of the crew assigned to the oil rig.
+Shell had said the protesters had jeopardized the safety of themselves and the crew assigned to the oil rig.

-The company had filed a complaint in federal court in Alaska seeking an order to remove the activists.
-On Saturday evening, a judge granted a restraining order against Greenpeace to prevent a repeat of the protest, Royal Dutch Shell spokeswoman Kelly op de Weegh said in an email.

-"We're always open to an honest discussion about the challenges and benefits of exploring for energy in the Arctic, but we cannot condone Greenpeace's unlawful and unsafe tactics," she said.
+A representative from Shell could not immediately be reached for comment on Saturday.

 Greenpeace said its team of activists did not interfere with the crew transporting the oil rig.
 The organization had earlier said on its website that the activists had enough supplies to last for several days on the rig.